vitaly-t/connection-string/README.md

 }
 ```

-**NOTE:** It only sets properties that are present in the connection string.
+It only sets properties that are present in the connection string.
+See the [Optional Format].

 ## Installing